Characterizing the Google Books corpus: Strong limits to inferences of socio-cultural and linguistic evolution: Introduction

 We therefore observe that the Google Books corpus encodes only a small-scale kind of popularity: how often $n$-grams appear in a library with all books given (in principle) equal importance and tied to their year of publication (new editions and reprints allow some books to appear more than once).
 The corpus is thus more akin to a lexicon for a collection of texts, rather than the collection itself.
 But problematically, because Google Books $n$-grams do have frequency of usage associated with them based on this small-scale popularity, the data set readily conveys an illusion of large-scale cultural popularity.
 An $n$-gram which declines in usage frequency over time may in fact become more often read by a particular demographic focused on a specific genre of books.
 For example, ``Frodo'' first appears in the second Google Books English Fiction corpus in the mid 1950s and declines thereafter in popularity with a few resurgent spikes~\cite{frodo-google-ngrams2015a}.

 While this limitation to small-scale popularity tempers the kinds of conclusions we can draw, the evolution of $n$-grams within the Google Books corpus---their relative abundance, their growth and decay---still gives us a valuable lens into how language use and culture has changed over time.
-Our contribution here will be to show: \begin{enumerate} \item A principled approach for exploring word and phrase evolution; \item How the Google Books corpus is challenged in other, orthogonal respects, particularly by the inclusion of scientific and medical journals; and \item How future analyses of the Google Books corpus should be considered. \end{enumerate}
+Our contribution here will be to show: \begin{enumerate} \item A principled approach for exploring word and phrase evolution; \item How the Google Books corpus is challenged in other respects orthogonal to its library-like nature, particularly by the inclusion of scientific and medical journals; and \item How future analyses of the Google Books corpus should be considered. \end{enumerate}

 For ease of comparison with related work, we focus primarily on 1-grams from selected English data sets between the years 1800 and 2000.
 In this work, we will use the terms ``word'' and ``1-gram'' interchangeably for the sake of convenience.
 The total volume of (non-unique) English 1-grams grows exponentially between these years, as shown in Fig.~\ref{fig:volume}, except during major conflicts---e.g., the American Civil War and both World Wars---when the total volume dips substantially.
 We also observe a slight increase in volume between the first and second version of the unfiltered English data set.
 Between the two English Fiction data sets, however, the total volume actually decreases considerably, which indicates insufficient filtering was used in producing the first version, and immediately suggests the initial English Fiction data set may not be appropriate for any kind of analysis.